Akash-Asok/Kerala-IoT-Challenge/README.md

 ## AIM

-To control the RGB LED to give diffrent pattern output
+To control the RGB LED to give different colours.

 ## Note